bretleasure/Inventor.AddinTemplate/README.md

 This method is called when the button is clicked.
 This is where the code that the button will execute should be placed.

+#### Ribbon

+The `GetRibbonName()` method is used to specify the Ribbon the button will be added to.
+The available ribbon names can be found using the [Inventor.InternalNames](https://www.nuget.org/packages/Inventor.InternalNames) package that is included with this template.

 #### Ribbon Tabs and Panels

-The `GetRibbonName()` and `GetRibbonPanelName()` methods are used to specify the tab and panel that the button will be added to.
+The `GetRibbonTabName()` and `GetRibbonPanelName()` methods are used to specify the tab and panel that the button will be added to.
 If the name matches the `InternalName` of an existing tab or panel the button will be added to that tab or panel.
 Otherwise a new tab or panel will be created.

 Internal names can be found using the [Inventor.InternalNames](https://www.nuget.org/packages/Inventor.InternalNames) package that is included with this template.